iDPI-Umass/youtubescripts/README.md

 ### personalized_recs.py
-* creates recommendation tree from downloaded YouTube html files
+* creates personalized recommendation tree from downloaded YouTube html files
-* `folder_containing_html_files` should be in a folder in your home folder on angwin
+* `folder_on_angwin_containing_html_files` should be in a folder in your home folder on angwin

 creating a personalized recommended collection:
 1. open Chrome and pick an initial YouTube video to start from